 Work in the 1960s, 1970s and 1980s

-Bob Lubbers made his return to comic books in 1967 with a story published in Gold Key's 'The Twilight Zone' ('The Crime-a-Day Town' in #19).
-In the 1978-1979 period, Lubbers briefly drew for the Marvel titles 'The Defenders' and 'The Human Fly'.
-But by then, Lubbers was mostly working in other artistic disciplines.
+In 1967, Lubbers made his return to comic books in 1967 with a story published in Gold Key's 'The Twilight Zone' ('The Crime-a-Day Town' in #19).
+Between 1978 and 1979, Lubbers briefly drew for the Marvel titles 'The Defenders' and 'The Human Fly'.
+But by then, he mostly concentrated on other artistic disciplines.
 He specialized in drawing storyboards for television ad agencies, and retired in 1989.

 Recognition

-In 1998, Lubbers was awarded with the Yellow Kid prize at Rome's Expo Cartoon Festival, and he received an Inkpot Award in 2002.
+In 1998, Lubbers was awarded with the Yellow Kid prize at Rome's Expo Cartoon Festival, and in 2002 received an Inkpot Award.
+Later in life, he also created crossword puzzles for the Creator's Syndicate, printed in Newsday and the New York Times Sunday puzzle.
+In 1995, he even won the award for 'Best Sunday Crossword'.

 Final years and death

-Later in life, Lubbers began creating crossword puzzles for the Creator's Syndicate, which appeared in Newsday and the New York Times Sunday puzzle.
-He won an award for 'Best Sunday Crossword' in 1995.
-Lubbers also remained closely involved with his hometown Manhasset, a small hamlet on the North Shore of Long Island, and has written many nostalgic articles for the Manhasset Press.
+Lubbers remained closely involved with his hometown Manhasset, a small hamlet on the North Shore of Long Island, and wrote many nostalgic articles for the Manhasset Press.
 Many of Lubbers' 1940s 'Captain Wings' and 'Rio Rita' stories were reprinted in comic books published by the independent label AC in 1994-1996, for which Lubbers provided new cover art.
 He passed away in his sleep on 8 July 2017, at the age of 95.

 Legacy